petahwin/SupportEnumeration/README.md

 Serial and Parallel implementation and benchmarking of Support Enumeration Algorithm to solve Nash Equilibria

+Note: newest verions of code directory can be found at: https://github.com/peternguyen117/SupportEnumeration/

 # Building
 In order to build all codes, we need the following: